Donna-Vino-Aps/donna-vino-ecommerce/README.md

-# 🍇 Donna Vino E-Commerce - Frontend
+# 🍇 Donna Vino - Admin Dashboard

-Welcome to the official repository for **Donna Vino E-Commerce**.
-This project is dedicated to developing the frontend of our online wine store, providing users with a seamless shopping experience.
+Welcome to the official repository for **Donna Vino Admin Dashboard**.
+This project is dedicated to developing the administrative interface for managing the content and operations of our online wine store, providing administrators with a seamless control experience.

 Deployed Version:

 TBD

----

 ## ✨ Project Overview

-At **Donna Vino**, we aim to redefine how people explore and enjoy wine.
-Through this platform, users will be able to:
+At **Donna Vino**, we aim to empower our team to manage the eCommerce platform efficiently.
+This dashboard allows administrators to:

-- Purchase hand-picked premium wines through a seamless **eCommerce experience**.
-- Browse and filter wines based on different categories and preferences.
+- Control and manage wine products, orders, and customer data.
+- View real-time analytics and performance insights.
-- Enjoy a modern, responsive, and user-friendly shopping interface.
+- Maintain a user-friendly interface for store management.

-This repository contains the frontend codebase, including:
+This repository contains the codebase for the admin dashboard, including:

 - UI/UX implementation
-- API integration with the backend
+- API integration with the backend of the eCommerce platform
 - Deployment setup

 ---

 ## 🛠️ Tech Stack

+The same stack as our **Donna Vino E-Commerce** frontend:

 - **Next.js**
 - **React**
+- **Tailwind CSS**
 - **JavaScript**
-- **Tailwind CSS**
-- **Jest**
+- **Jest** (for testing)
-- **Cypress**
+- **Cypress** (for end-to-end testing)

 ---